 Centennial Scenic Byway

-If you’re coming from the north end of the byway, it’s your good fortune to pass through the town of Dubois.
+If you’re coming from the North end of the Byway, it’s your good fortune to pass through the town of Dubois.
 Slow down and take in some local fauna at the National Bighorn Sheep Interpretive Center.
-From there it’s up and over Togwotee Pass, where you’ll cross the high point of the byway (along with the Continental Divide) at 9,658 feet on your way west toward the Tetons.
+From there it’s up and over Togwotee Pass, where you’ll cross the high point of the byway (along with the continental divide) at 9,658 feet on your way west towards the Tetons.

 If you vacation in Wyoming, chances are you’re heading to a national park.
 And if you’re heading to a national park, chances are you’ll drive the Centennial Scenic Byway.
 Between Jackson and Moran Junction, the byway passes through Grand Teton National Park, offering sightseers a westward view of some of the world’s most spectacular peaks.
 Rising straight out of sage-covered flat lands, the Teton Range, crowned by the Grand Teton, remains the dominant feature for 20 miles of road, while the park itself represents a triumph of America’s wilderness preservation forces.

 To reach Yellowstone National Park turn west at Moran Junction (leaving the scenic byway, but not the scenery) and drive north 25 miles on U.S. 191 to the South Entrance of Yellowstone.
 The world’s first National Park, Yellowstone offers spectacular scenery and superb wildlife viewing.
 Herds of bison roam free, white surges of steaming water shoot from geysers, and deep pools of turquoise sit still in hot springs, all within an hour of the Byway.

 Jackson Area Attractions 1-888-DEEP-SNO

 Grand Teton National Park (307) 739-3300

 There are many ways to get out and explore all that Wyoming has to offer.
 Explore things to do and places to go and make your Wyoming vacation one to remember forever.